Eric Adams wins Democratic primary in NYC’s mayoral race

 A former police captain, Adams would be the city’s second Black mayor if elected.

-He triumphed over a large field in New York’s first major race to use ranked choice voting.
+He triumphed over a large Democratic field in New York’s first major race to use ranked choice voting.
+Results from the latest tabulations released Tuesday showed him leading former city sanitation commissioner Kathryn Garcia by 8,426 votes, or a little more than 1 percentage point.

+“While there are still some very small amounts of votes to be counted, the results are clear: an historic, diverse, five-borough coalition led by working-class New Yorkers has led us to victory in the Democratic primary for mayor of New York,” Adams said in a statement.

+He said he was running to "deliver on the promise of this great city for those who are struggling, who are underserved, and who are committed to a safe, fair, affordable future for all New Yorkers.”

 Andrew Yang, the 2020 presidential candidate known for his proposed universal basic income, was an early favorite but faded in the race.